nathanrun1/NativeFlowField/README.md

 ### Step 2: Create an input field

 The input field contains the map data that will be baked.
-Each element represents a tile that can be either Walkable, Obstacle or Target.
+Each element represents a cell that can be either Walkable, Obstacle or Target.

-It is possible to mark multiple tiles as targets and (optionally) give them different priority.
+It is possible to mark multiple cells as targets and (optionally) give them different priority.
 A value of zero represents default priority, while positive numbers have lower priority and negative numbers have higher priority.

 ```